yaowser/DDS-Case-Study-2/README.md

 "Yao Yao Case Study 2 MSDS 6306 401 Q1.docx" is the document file to capture the code and the screenshot outputs for question 1.

-"Yao Yao Case Study 2 MSDS 6306 401 Q2 and Q3.Rmd" is the R markdown file that is fully follows the rubric of annotating code for analysis with conclusive statements
+"Yao Yao Case Study 2 MSDS 6306 401 Q2 Q3 Q4 Q5.Rmd" is the R markdown file that is fully follows the rubric of annotating code for analysis with conclusive statements

-"Yao_Yao_Case_Study_2_MSDS_6306_401_Q2_and_Q3.pdf" is the final knitted paper that combines text, code, and output into one conclusive file ready for submission
+"Yao_Yao_Case_Study_2_MSDS_6306_401_Q2_Q3_Q4_Q5.pdf" is the final knitted paper that combines text, code, and output into one conclusive file ready for submission

 "DDS-Case-Study-2.Rproj" is the R project file for Rstudio